 Cloud, Hybrid, Edge & IoT Statistics

-Global spending on the Internet of Things (IoT) could surpass $1 trillion by 2023 (Statista)
+Global spending on the Internet of Things (IoT) surpassed an estimated $1 trillion in 2023 (Statista)

-Cloud computing generates nearly $400 billion in revenue (Gartner)
+Cloud computing end-user spending totals nearly $500 billion annually (Gartner)

 The cloud computing market can be divided into three segments: Software as a service (SaaS), led by companies like Salesforce, Microsoft, and Adobe, is the largest segment with a $172 billion market size.
 Infrastructure as a service (IaaS) has a $122 billion market size and platforms as a service (PaaS) has a $101 billion market size.